Way of the Roses Route Guide, Stage Three: York to Bridlington

 After Lime Field Farm you're back on a tarmacked road.

-There are some speed bumps on it, and I came across another cyclist who hadn't seen one, and had hit and gone over his handlebars - so watch out for the bumps!
+There are some speed bumps on it, and I came across another cyclist who hadn't seen them, and had hit one and gone over his handlebars - so watch out for the bumps!

 You reach the A166 Stamford Bridge Road, and follow the path alongside it which goes through some woods.